Christine Blasey Ford Unable To Live At Home Due To Death Threats

 At a campaign rally last Thursday, President Donald Trump mocked and insulted Dr. Christine Blasey Ford, ridiculing her testimony before the Senate Judiciary Committee.

-In his own admission, according to The Hill, the POTUS did this to help Brett Kavanaugh and “level the playing field.”
+In his own admission, according to the Hill, the POTUS did this to help Brett Kavanaugh and “level the playing field.”

 For Christine Blasey Ford, however, being mocked and insulted by the commander-in-chief was “horrifying,” attorneys claim.

-Many Republican leaders who voted for Brett Kavanaugh’s confirmation have said that they believe Ford was attacked in high school, but argued that Kavanaugh was not the assailant, The Hill notes.
+Many Republican leaders who voted for Brett Kavanaugh’s confirmation have said that they believe Ford was attacked in high school, but argued that Kavanaugh was not the assailant, the Hill notes.